IBS – Irritable Bowel Syndrome

 Once you come into one of our offices our staff will take a complete medical history and perform a physical exam.
 We can diagnose inflammatory bowel disease using one or more of the following tests:

 Irritable Bowel Syndrome Treatment

 After you are diagnosed with IBS, it can usually be treated with simple lifestyle changes.
 Treatment usually focuses on relieving symptoms.
 This includes managing stress and making dietary changes for mild symptoms.
 We normally advise patients to cut back on fatty foods, dairy products, chocolate, alcohol, and caffeine.
 Additional lifestyle changes include regular exercise, meditation, counseling, and deep breathing.
 These changes can help reduce stress as well as symptom flare-ups.

 While lifestyle changes may help to curb mild symptoms, discomfort can still trouble patients.
 In this case, several medications are helpful in dealing with IBS symptoms.
 These can include antidiarrheals, antibiotics, antidepressants, antispasmodics, fiber supplements, and laxatives.

 Schedule A Consultation

 It is in our very character to put you, the patient, first.
-If you live in the New York City metropolitan area and require a gastroenterologist you should contact Concorde Gastroenterology at (646) 971-0237.
+If you live in the New York City metropolitan area and require a gastroenterologist you should contact Vanguard Gastroenterology at Call us.
 Don’t just live with your irritable bowel syndrome symptoms.
 We offer four convenient locations to choose from.
 Our doctors are among the best in their field and you can be confident in the care you receive.